GoogleChrome/web.dev/src/site/content/en/identity/passkey-registration/index.md

 {% Aside %}

-To learn basic concepts of passkeys, please read [Passwordless login with passkeys](https://developers.google.com/identity/passkeys) first.
+To learn basic concepts of passkeys, check out [Passwordless login with passkeys](https://developers.google.com/identity/passkeys) first.

 {% endAside %}

-To let users sign in with a passkey, it first needs to be created, associated with a user account and its public key stored on your server.
+A passkey has to be created, associated with a user account and have its public key be stored on your server before a user can sign in with it.

 ## How it works

+A user can be asked to create a passkey in one of the following situations:
-When a user signs in using a password, or a passkey from another device (i.e. the [`authenticatorAttachment`](/passkey-form-autofill/#:~:text=authenticationattachment) is `cross-platform`), that is a good opportunity to ask the user to create a passkey.
-A dedicated page where users can manage their passkeys is also a good place to create a new passkey as well.
+* When a user signs in using a password, or a passkey from another device (that is, the [`authenticatorAttachment`](/passkey-form-autofill/#:~:text=authenticationattachment) is `cross-platform`).
+* On a dedicated page where users can manage their passkeys.

 <figure>
   {%